Pet Ownership and Mental Health

 Rather than focusing on this inevitable downside to pet ownership, however, in the wake of confronting my dog’s mortality it has given me the opportunity to reflect on all of the positives that come with pet ownership (Dino has a good prognosis, I am relieved to report).
 What makes us endure the inevitable loss of our beloved dogs and compel us to continue to adopt, rescue, and take care of these animals much like we will other family members?
 It turns out that dog ownership is, in fact, good for our mental health and wellbeing.

-Research has revealed both through experimental and correlational methods that dog owners exhibit greater benefits than non-owners on dimensions as far ranging as self-esteem, physical fitness, sociability, happiness, and overall health (McConnell et al., 2011).
+Research has revealed both through experimental and correlational methods that dog owners exhibit greater benefits that non-owners on dimensions as far ranging as self-esteem, physical fitness, sociability, happiness, and overall health (McConnell et al., 2011).
 Moreover, dog ownership has also been implicated in helping to alleviate symptoms of depression among terminally ill patients, the elderly, and veterans suffering from Post-Traumatic Stress Disorder (PTSD).
 In fact, many innovative therapies today targeting our returning veterans specifically integrate canine therapy, with some resources referring to the presence of dogs as “life-savers” for these veterans (e.g. Colin, 2012).

 Indeed, any pet owner can attest to the myriad of benefits that come with ownership—chief among them for young children the facilitation in cultivating empathy towards others and enhancing responsibility in taking care of a living being other than oneself.
 In fact, less pre-occupation with oneself is higher among pet owners when compared to non-owners, suggesting that the responsibility of taking care of another may release us somewhat from our egocentric tendencies.